A minimally Invasive surgical platform aGainst paNcreatIc and biliary Tract cancErs using cold atmospheric PLASMA

 This project proposes a novel solution using cutting-edge plasma technology, in-silico models, and a system-level approach.

-2. It will take input from pre-surgery diagnostics for in-silico model initialization and CAP operational window determination.
+2. Take input from pre-surgery diagnostics for in-silico model initialization.

 Demonstration and Future Steps